Four practical impacts of data and AI on modern manufacturing

 The 80/20 principle suggests that 80% of outcomes come from 20% of causes.
 For a manufacturer, this might mean that 80% of production output comes from 20% of the skilled workforce, or that 80% of sales might come from 20% of product lines.

-With the aid of technology, manufacturers can embed ESG values deeply within their supply chain processes, elevating operational efficiency and promoting a culture of sustainability and social responsibility.
+With the aid of technology, manufacturers can embed sustainability values deeply within their supply chain processes, elevating operational efficiency and promoting a culture of sustainability and social responsibility.
+Moreover, AI's ability to optimize operational efficiency leads to decreased waste and, subsequently, a potential reduction of overall production costs.

 A growing skills gap and ongoing labour shortage are significant obstacles in manufacturing, but they also offer a clear call to action for industry leaders, providing endless opportunities to transform these challenges into stepping stones toward a more resilient, skilled, and adaptable future.